AjobK/ConnectFour/README.md

 This is my first school project using MVC

-The game is fully responsive and the field count is adjustable
+In my spare time I have implemented drag and drop and the ability
+to resize the field and fieldcount to the users liking.
+Even the
+colors are adjustable.